conghao321/Black-Friday-data-analysis-project/README.md

 you can find some procedures about visualization, it compares different groups like visualization of the purchase grouped by age and genders.
 Before that , we use excel to extract some useful data, if you want to do that by python, you can just simply use function : 'groupby'.
 To demonstrate that, we use it in the result visualization in the 'models and prediction.py'

 In the 'models and prediction.py': you can find the comparison of differenct models, including 'Linear Regression, Decision Tree, Random Forests and Xgboost', as you can guess, xgboost got the highest score.
+We also save this xgboost model as model.m file, thus you can easily load it later.

 In the result visualization, we also illustrated the prediction of the data